get a better author photo

 Get a better author photo without spending a fortune

-Raise your hand if you’ve seen a bad author photo on an author’s website or used in a social media profile recently.
+Raise your hand if you’ve seen a bad author photo on a website or social media profile recently.

 My hand is up.